 Arborvitae (Thuja or Cedar) Tree Identification

-Aborvitae (Thuja spp.) are also commonly known as cedar, but they are not the same a true cedars.
+Arborvitae (Thuja spp.) are also commonly known as cedar, but they are not the same a true cedars.
 They are native to North America and Asia.

-Aborvitae have scaly leaves and reddish brown bark.
+Arborvitae have scaly leaves and reddish brown bark.
 The cones are small and sometimes resemble the berry like cones of junipers.

 Like true cedars, they are highly aromatic and are often used for their scent in aromatherapy and to repel bugs and moths.

-Aborvitae have a lot of medicinal benefits, being antimicrobial, antiviral, and antifungal.
+Arborvitae have a lot of medicinal benefits, being antimicrobial, antiviral, and antifungal.
 They are best used externally as a tincture or infused oil to be used on warts, fungus, and ringworm.

 There are two native North American species: Western red cedar (Thuja plicata) and Northern white cedar (Thuja occidentalis).
 They have been traditionally used to make tea, but are high in thujones which can be toxic in large doses.

-Aborvitae are not recommended for internal use, unless under close supervision by a health professional.
+Arborvitae are not recommended for internal use, unless under close supervision by a health professional.

 Redwood Tree Identification